logo

 B/L/D

-11 Days Lodge
+Duration: 4 + 7= 11 Days Accomodation: Lodge

-Enjoy the morning breakfast in this stunning place, and after breakfast walk down to the river bed, and climb uphill to Kyanjuma and to Namche.
+"Enjoy a morning breakfast in the stunning surroundings of Tengboche, with breathtaking views of the Himalayan peaks, including Mt.
+Everest in the peaceful atmosphere.
+After breakfast walk down to the river bed, and climb uphill to Kyanjuma and to Namche.
 Enjoy our lunch in Namche.
 You can stroll around for some shopping, if you want to buy back some gifts to your friends/family members from the Everest Region.
 Later in the afternoon, climb down to the river from Namche, and walk to Monjo.
 Overnight local lodge.

 MEALS